I-95 Temple Avenue Improvements, Colonial Heights

 Subscribe for email updates.

-Ridge Rd. will be closed at Temple Ave.
+Ridge Rd. has been closed at Temple Ave.
 Drivers can follow the posted detour for the duration of the project: take N. Temple Ave. back to Ridge Rd.

 About the Project

 This design-build project will realign the entrance and exit ramps at the I-95 interchange at Temple Avenue and replace the signalized intersection with a roundabout.
 The roundabout will be relocated west of the current intersection and will include two lanes for traffic and a continuous bypass lane on the westbound approach.
 The I-95 ramps will be extended and improved to provide better sight distance, vehicle capacity and transition from interstate speeds to the Temple Avenue roundabout.
 This plan will require removing the Temple Avenue bridges to construct the roundabout.